mevdschee/ws2api/README.md

 ### API to WS

-A websocket message can be also be sent using a HTTP request to the websocket proxy:
+A websocket message can be also be sent using a HTTP request to the websocket server:

     POST /<ClientId>
-    Host: wsproxy
+    Host: WS server

     <RequestMessage>